yardnsm/vim-import-cost/README.md

-This plugin uses the [`import-cost`](https://github.com/wix/import-cost/tree/master/packages/import-cost) module (also part of the origin import-cost plugin) that uses `webpack` to calculate the size of the imported module.
+This plugin uses the [`import-cost`](https://github.com/wix/import-cost/tree/master/packages/import-cost) module (also part of the original import-cost plugin) that uses `webpack` to calculate the size of the imported module.

 You can find more information about how the size calculation process works in [this blog